California: home to sun, surf, sand, and that’s right, many a small business.

 Step 1: Dig up your IRS paperwork

 If you’re getting ready to register with the state, that means you’ve probably done a lot of the heavy lifting to get your business off the ground.
-Make sure you have your Federal Employer Identification Number (FEIN), business type, and legal business name squared away before you begin, as you’ll need all of these to register with the state.

 Don’t have those yet?
 Then click those nifty links above to get everything before moving to the next step.